GoogleContainerTools/kpt-functions-catalog/functions/go/render-helm-chart/README.md

 `valuesInline` | Values to use instead of default values that accompany the chart |  global: <br> &emsp; enabled: false <br> tests: <br> &emsp; enabled: false
 `valuesFile`   | valuesFile is a remote or local file path to a values file to use instead of the default values that accompanied the chart.
 The default values are in '{chartHome}/{name}/values.yaml', where `chartHome` and `name` are the parameters defined above. | Using a local values file: path/to/your/values.yaml <br> <br> Using a remote values file: https://raw.githubusercontent.com/config-sync-examples/helm-components/main/cert-manager-values.yaml
 `valuesMerge`  | ValuesMerge specifies how to treat ValuesInline with respect to Values.
 Legal values: 'merge', 'override' (default), 'replace'. | replace
 `includeCRDs`  | Specifies if Helm should also generate CustomResourceDefinitions.
-Legal values: "true", "false" (default). | "true"
+Defaults to false. | true

 The only required field is `name`.